sailfishos-mirror/bind9/doc/notes/notes-9.18.42.rst

 Bug Fixes
 ~~~~~~~~~

-- Skip unsupported algorithms when looking for signing key.
+- Skip unsupported algorithms when looking for a signing key.

   A mix of supported and unsupported DNSSEC algorithms in the same zone
-  could have caused validation failures.
-Ignore the DNSSEC keys with
+  could cause validation failures.
+Unsupported algorithms are now
-  unsupported algorithm when looking for the signing keys. :gl:`#5622`
+  ignored when looking for signing keys. :gl:`#5622`